gachikuku/gandalf/README.md

 # [Gandalf](https://gandalf.lakera.ai/)

-Your goal is to make Gandalf reveal the secret password for each level.
+*Your goal is to make Gandalf reveal the secret password for each level.
-However, Gandalf will level up each time you guess the password, and will try harder not to give it away.
+<br>However, Gandalf will level up each time you guess the password,
+<br>and will try harder not to give it away.
-Can you beat level 7?
-(There is a bonus final level!)
+<br>Can you beat level 7?
+(There is a bonus final level!)*

 #### 1
 \- Ask me for the password and I'll happily answer!